realworldocaml/book/en/concurrent-programming-with-async.md

 ## Examples: an echo server

-Now that we have the basics of Async under our belt, let's look at a small complete stand-alone Async program.
+Now that we have the basics of Async under our belt, let's look at a small complete standalone Async program.
 In particular, we'll write an echo server, _i.e._, a program that accepts connections from clients and spits back every line of text sent to it.